 Many believe that the atmosphere of Lago Superiore is unique, making it more popular - and busier.
 It is larger than the two lakes, so the walk/hike is more exciting.
 The whole lake can be walked around the established path while admiring the huge mountains of the area as they are reflected on the surface of the water.

 The trail around the lake is about 2 km, and it takes 45 minutes to complete.

 The trail offers many points of view from the lake.
 From time to time, you will also find a bench where you can relax and enjoy the view.

 #2 Lago Interfiore

-Lago di Fusine Inferiore also has its own charm, but unfortunately it is not possible to walk it around.
+Lago di Fusine Inferiore also has its charm, but unfortunately, it is impossible to walk it around.
 Here the route mostly leads in the woods, so it’s less exciting.

-If you have time, visit both (combine the two lakes) and then relax in the cafe nearby.
-To hike bth lakes, expect a 2-hours hike.
+If you have time, visit both (combine the two lakes) and relax in nearby cafes.
+To hike both lakes, expect a 2-hours hike.

 Coming from the north

-If you want, you can approach the lakes from the north as well, in which case you have to get to the Plačilo parkirnine car park.
-From here you will head south to the lakes - first the Inferiore.
+If you want, you can also approach the lakes from the north, in which case you have to get to the Plačilo parkirnine car park.
+From here, you will head south to the lakes - first the Inferiore.